lubkoKuzenko/angular-clean-code/README.md

     // Experimental Options
     "experimentalDecorators": true,        // Enables experimental support for ES7 decorators.
     "emitDecoratorMetadata": true          // Enables experimental support for emitting type metadata for decorators.
   }
 }
-These (and more) compiler options will be discussed later.

-TypeScript compiler
-Good IDEs come with built in support for on the fly ts to js compilation.
-However, if you want to run the TypeScript compiler manually from the command line when using tsconfig.json, you can do it in a few ways:

-Just run tsc and it will look for tsconfig.json in the current as well as all parent folders till it finds it.

-Run tsc -p ./path-to-project-directory.
-Of course the path can be absolute or relative to the current directory.

-You can even start the TypeScript compiler in watch mode using tsc -w and it will watch your TypeScript project files for changes.

-Previous
-Compilation Context
-Next
-Which Files?

-Last updated 10 months ago
-Edit on GitHub
-CONTENTS
-Basic
-compilerOptions
-TypeScript compiler
-Search...
-Search Placeholder
-  }
-}
 ```